Giovanni Angelo Canini

 He painted two altarpieces: the Martyrdom of St Stephen and of Saints Bartholomew and Nicola with the Trinity (July 1644) for the church of San Martino ai Monti in Rome that belonged to the Oratorians of St Filippo Neri.
 In 1645 signing in the Castello Theodoli in Sambuci near Tivoli, he also painted frescoes for the brother of Cardinal Camillo Astalli, depicting the Stories of Rinaldo and Armida, mythological scenes and figures in chiaroscuro, with frescoed landscapes and fake architecture of colonnades.

 He was known to various sources for Roman art, including Bellori and Passeri.
 He worked under Pietro da Cortona and with Cesi in the decoration of the gallery of Pope Alexander VII in the Palazzo Quirinale (1656–1657).
-He was received into the Accademia di San Luca of Rome in 1650, and was eventually was patronized by Queen Christina of Sweden.
+He was received into the Accademia di San Luca of Rome in 1650, and was eventually patronized by Queen Christina of Sweden.
 Though talented as an artist, he devoted much time to archaeology, and published two works on that subject.
 He also painted two canvases, a Conversion of St. Paul and a Resurrected Christ before Apostles, for the chapel of signor Vincenzo Baccelli in San Giovanni dei Fiorentini.

 In 1657, Pier Francesco Mola asked Canini and Cozza to help in the decoration of the Palazzo Panfili in Valmontone. in 1659, he also painted two frescoes painted for the church of San Marco in Rome: Abdon and Sennen refuse to worship the Pagan Gods, and Mark approves the project for the construction of the church.
 Cardinal Astalli was instrumental for Canini in this commission.
 In this same period he painted the Dispute of St Catherine for the Cesi chapel in Santa Maria Maggiore.

 Having accompanied Cardinal Flavio Chigi to France, he was encouraged by the minister Colbert to execute designs from medals, antique gems and similar sources a series of portraits of the most illustrious characters of antiquity, accompanied with memoirs.
 In France he had engraved a portrait of Cardinal Mazzarino.